What is Unified Threat Management (UTM)?

-- UTM firewall is capable for scanning and removing the viruses, spywares, malwares and Trojan horses etc. at the same time.
-The incoming and outgoing data all together are being continuously monitored and tracked to keep an eye over all the incoming threats to the network in form of malicious data.
+- UTM firewall is capable of scanning and removing viruses, spyware, malware, Trojan horses, etc. at the same time.
+The incoming and outgoing data all together are being continuously monitored and tracked to keep an eye on all the incoming threats to the network in form of malicious data.

-- Unified Threat Management system comes already with a browser extension feature that tracks the user on the network and alerts them when a particular website is misusing their cookies by sending spyware and malicious malware to their system.
-Sometimes, it automatically blocks those websites that don’t come with https secure network connection.
+- The unified Threat Management system comes already with a browser extension feature that tracks the user on the network and alerts them when a particular website is misusing their cookies by sending spyware and malicious malware to their system.
+Sometimes, it automatically blocks those websites that don’t come with a https secure network connection.

-- Nowadays, Gmail and other service providers use UTM extension in their services to mark and remove spam generated emails and alert the users about the same.
-These extensions scan the message of those emails and checks that whether they contain malicious spywares in form of links that could be used to track the members of that network.
+- Nowadays, Gmail and other service providers use UTM extension in their services to mark and remove spam-generated emails and alert the users about the same.
+These extensions scan the message of those emails and check whether they contain malicious spyware in form of links that could be used to track the members of that network.

 - UTM comes with incoming and outgoing intrusion detection algorithms to agree with the terms and conditions of connection to that network.
 Also, it makes the work easier as no we don’t need different specialized software for solving different purposes.

 Working of UTM: